kneron/document_center/docs/toolchain/appendix/converters.md

 the output, then the model is transposed into channel first.
 We can use the model editor to safely remove the `Transpose`.

-**Step 3:** If the input shape is not availble or invalid, we can use the editor to give it a valid shape.
+**Step 3:** If the input shape is not available or invalid, we can use the editor to give it a valid shape.

 **Step 4:** The model need to pass `onnx2onnx.py` again after running the editor.
 See [section 6](#6-onnx-to-onnx-onnx-optimization).